RESIDENTIAL LIVING & LEARNING

 HOW TO APPLY &

-Emily Hall is an option for students who would like a shared-occupancy and gender-inclusive room with a suite-style bathroom.Emily Living
+Emily Hall is an option for students who would like a shared-occupancy and all-gender room with a suite-style bathroom.Emily Living

 Hatter Hall is an option for students seeking an increase in privacy with individual living space and shared bathroom facilities.Hatter Living